 Where caught: Atlantic and Pacific coast

 Dogfish is another example of a fish that has been popular in Europe, and one of the traditional fish used in British fish and chips.
 However it did not hit American fish counters until relatively recently.
 Dogfish are voracious predators of cod and other valuable fish and reproduce quicker than most shark species.
 They were a scourge to fisherman as schools would clog nets with a fish that had no value.
-Dogfish were protected for a long time (which in my opinion is counter-productive to other rebuilding stocks) but a quota based fishery now exists along with those brought in from the monkfish boats.
+Dogfish were protected for a long time but a quota based fishery now exists along with those brought in from the monkfish boats.
 Pacific dogfish are not directly targeted and are an incidental catch.
 Dogfish may be starting to show up on American menus, but most consumers have yet to try its sweet, but firm whitish meat.